bndnio/concurrency-mini-problems/README.md

 This assignment has been a great experience in designing and writing, troubleshooting, and profiling concurrent software.

 A few great realizations that occurred from my work were that full blown concurrency is really not always faster.
-Node sequential programming can be super efficient, and overhead can be a real problem in many languages (particularly Node and GoLang).
+- Node sequential programming can be super efficient, and overhead can be a real problem in many languages (particularly Node and GoLang).
-And the number of routines in golang implementations can have a severe impact on performance.
+- The number of routines in golang implementations can have a severe impact on performance.
-The idea that more is not always faster really rang true on the insert-search-delete problem.
+- The idea that more is not always faster really rang true on the insert-search-delete problem.
+- And the complexity introduced to early in the tangle problem made for a 'tangled' solution!

 Concurrent software is fun to think about and develop.
 But without care, it can be a real pain in the butt.